Panitumumab: FDA approval

 Panitumumab was initially approved on September 27, 2006, for EGFR-expressing, metastatic CRC with disease progression on or following fluoropyrimidine-, oxaliplatin-, and irinotecan-containing regimens, based on the results of a study which showed clinical benefit in metastatic colorectal cancer patients.
 In July 2009, the FDA updated the labels of two anti-EGFR monoclonal antibody drugs (panitumumab and cetuximab) indicated for the treatment of metastatic colorectal cancer to include information about KRAS mutations.
 This was the result of a study, which demonstrated lack of benefit with Panitumumab in patients who carried NRAS mutations.

 It is also approved as a first-line agent in combination with FOLFOX.

 Research

 Panitumumab is being studied in numerous phase II and III clinical trials.
 Phase III clinical trials include treatment of esophageal cancer, urothelial carcinoma, metastatic head and neck cancer, and liver metastasis in colorectal cancer.
-Early trials showed limited efficacy in patients with malignant melanoma, bladder cancer, prostate cancer, and renal cell carcinoma.
+Early trials showed limited efficacy in patients with melanoma, bladder cancer, prostate cancer, and renal cell carcinoma.

 Panitumumab vs. cetuximab

 Although they both target the EGFR, panitumumab (IgG2) and cetuximab (IgG1) differ in their isotype and they might differ in their mechanism of action.
 Monoclonal antibodies of the IgG1 isotype may activate the complement pathway and mediate antibody-dependent cellular cytotoxicity (ADCC).
-It is not clear at this time, if one drug is superior to the other.
+It is not clear at this time if one drug is superior to the other.
 In one of the studies, both these drugs were noted to be similar in activity.